Freight Shipping from Boise to Houston

 How much does it cost to ship freight from Boise to Houston?

-Full truckload (FTL) rates from Boise, ID to Houston, TX currently range from $4,171-$5,141 for a standard dry van load over the 1,940-mile route.
+Full truckload (FTL) rates from Boise, ID to Houston, TX currently range $4,171-$5,141 (roughly $2.16-$2.66 per mile over 1,940 miles).
 LTL shipments typically cost $1,267-$2,049 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boise to Houston?